stefanholzapfel/lit-state/README.md

 stateService.set(0, { entryPath: ['books', 'bookCount'] })
 ```

-It's a matter of taste if / when to use this array notiation for navigating to the entry point, but some users might find it more elegant.
+It's a matter of taste if / when to use this array notation for navigating to the entry point, but some users might find it more elegant.

 **Hint**: You can use a PredicateFunction or the index for array navigation in your entry path (see section "Array operations")